-Each physical pattern of disconnection appearing in a log (n=7) is accompanied by a description of difficulty in expressing feelings, sharp transitions, and disconnection when encountering emotional topics, or a disparity between self-perception and physical expression.
+Each physical pattern of the child’s disconnection appearing in a log (n=7) is accompanied by a description of difficulty in expressing feelings, sharp transitions, and disconnection when encountering emotional topics, or a disparity between self-perception and physical expression.
 The therapy log entry of eight-year-old Naamah demonstrates a disconnection between an activity and the emotional experience: “[She is] …absorbed in drawing, drawing in detail.
 When she completes the drawing, she takes a sponge and erases the carriage and horse [that she’d drawn].
 I was stunned.
 Everything that was, the abundance, the goodness, the investment, was eliminated in an instant.
 Erased with the flick of a hand.
 And Naamah was indifferent to it” (log 1 session 17).
-In later sessions, changesoccurred, including more a correspondence between body movement, senses, and feelings.
+In later sessions, changes occurred, including more a correspondence between body movement, senses, and feelings.
+For nine-year-old Yair, the disconnection is also seen in the gap between Yair's self-concept and the physical expression in the room "His speech is very slow and heavy, his limbs are scattered in all directions, which makes his actions appear clumsy, despite this, he declares that he is the fastest in the class!" (log 6 session 3) In advanced sessions there is a change- Yair more connected to his body.
+For example, in Yair's description of his feelings after a movement experience: "...it was a pleasant feeling what happened to me now, when I am inside something for a long time. and then if someone disturbs me, I get scared and stop." (log 6 session 32).

-The disconnection mechanism in countertransference relations
+The disconnection pattern in countertransference relations

-Most of the therapy logs (n=5) include descriptions of the therapist's feelings of confusion, disinterest, impatience, discomfort, disconnection and over-motivation.
+Most of the therapy logs (n=5) include descriptions of the therapist's feelings of confusion, disinterest, impatience, discomfort, disconnection, and over-motivation.
 The therapist describes her feelings toward Ella's disconnection: “She speaks to me with a smile that feels disconnected, her tongue is sticking up, seemingly unconsciously.
 Her tongue’s movement makes me uncomfortable.
 I don’t understand her” (log 2 session 1).
-As the therapy process progressed, the therapist appears to develop an internal dialogue with herfeelings.
+As the therapy process progressed, the therapist appears to develop an internal dialogue with her feelings.
 Agreeing to listen to the feelings that arise during the transference and countertransference processes creates understanding, allowing patients to return to regressive places and experience themselves as more present and connected to their feelings.
-As found in Ella’s therapy log: “In counseling, I understand that the tongue's movement is an expression of aggression and tension” (log 2 session 15, attaché 8).
+As found in Ella’s therapy log: “In counseling, I understand that the tongue's movement is an expression of aggression and tension” (log 2 session 15).